theCap1/HPC_week1/README.md

 # HPC_week_1
 ##Homework for the 1st week

-The Output of the executable for the micro benchmarks of the given assembly code is the following (1-4 threads on different cores):
+The textual output of the executable for the micro benchmarks of the given assembly code is the following collapsable section.
+Visually you can find it right beneath (1-4 threads on different cores):

 <details>
-    <summary> Output </summary>
+    <summary> Output FMA </summary>
 <!-- empty line -->

 ```yaml